-- (1) For each block of 20 samples: - (a) random insertion of a standard reference sample to control analytical accuracy and long-term precision;

-- (b) collection of a field duplicate (two samples from one site) to measure sampling variance; - (c) analysis of a second subsample (blind duplicate) from one sample to measure and control short-term precision.
+- (1) For each block of 20 samples: - random insertion of a standard reference sample to control analytical accuracy and long-term precision: - (b) collection of a field duplicate (two samples from one site) to measure sampling and analytical variance; - (c) analysis of a second subsample (blind duplicate) from one sample to measure and control shortterm precision or analytical variance.

 In summary, geochemical follow-up investigations for gold should be based on a careful consideration of all geological and geochemical information, and especially a careful appraisal of gold geochemical data and its variability.
-In some instances, prospective follow-up areas may be indirectly identified by pathfinder element associations in favourable geology, although a complementary gold response due to natural variability may be lacking.
+In some instances, prospective follow-up areas may be indirectly identified by pathfinder element associations in favourable geology, although a analogous gold response due to natural variability may be lacking.
 Once an anomalous area has been identified, field investigations should by designed to include detailed geochemical follow-up surveys and collection of large representative samples.
-Subsequent repeat subsample analyses will increase the reliability of results and permit a better understanding of natural variability which can then be used to improve sampling methods and interpretation.
+Subsequent repeat subsample analyses will increase the reliability of results and permit a better understanding of natural variability which can then by used to improve sampling methods and interpretation.